-that the ICT industry supports sustainable solutions in which its environmental responsibility, societal obligations, and economic viability must be considered on balance; and
+that the ICT industry supports sustainable solutions in which its environmental responsibility, societal obligations, and economic viability must be considered on balance;

-that climate change is a concern for all of humanity and requires efforts on the part of all sectors of society, including the ICT sector.
+that climate change is a concern for all of humanity and requires efforts on the part of all sectors of society, including the ICT sector; and

+that deployment of such sustainable solutions are needed to be encouraged through e.g. smart sustainable cities and market instrument.

 Considering:

-that in Kyoto, in December 1997, the world took concrete steps to mitigate global warming with an international agreement to limit and reduce greenhouse gas (GHG) emissions; and the Conference of the Parties of the UN Framework Convention on Climate Change (UNFCCC) will hold its next meeting, COP-17, in Durban, South Africa from 28 November to 9 December, 2011;
+that in Kyoto, in December 1997, the world took concrete steps to mitigate global warming with an international agreement to limit and reduce greenhouse gas (GHG) emissions; and the Conference of the Parties of the UN Framework Convention on Climate Change (UNFCCC) will hold its next meeting, COP-19, in Warsaw, Poland from 11 to 12 November , 2013;

 that the United Nations Intergovernmental Panel on Climate Change (IPCC) estimated GHG emission had risen by more than 70% since 1970, and this is having a global effect in warming the planet, causing changing weather patterns, rising sea-levels, desertification, shrinking ice cover and other worrying long-term effects.
 It also foresees a further rise in average global temperatures of between 1.4 and 5.8° Centigrade by 2100;

-that a series of ITU Symposia on ICTs, the Environment and Climate Change have been held since 2008 and the most recent was 19 September 2011 in Seoul, South Korea;
+that a series of ITU Symposia on ICTs, the Environment and Climate Change have been held since 2008 and the most recent was 17 to 21 September 2012 in Paris, France;

+that the World Telecommunication Standardization Assembly (Dubai, 2012) adopted Resolution 2 (Dubai, 2012) which calls upon ITU-T Study Group 5, to take a leading role for studying ICT environmental aspects of electromagnetic phenomena and climate change.

+that the World Telecommunication Standardization Assembly created Resolution 79 (Dubai, 2012) entitled “The role of telecommunications/information and communication technologies in handling and controlling e-waste from telecommunication and information technology equipment and methods of treating it” and ITU WCIT-12: Final Acts (Dubai, 2012) Article 8A entitled “Energy efficiency/e-waste” which emphasized the need to address the handling and controlling of e-waste and to contribute to global efforts in dealing with e-waste

-that the World Telecommunication Standardization Assembly adopted Resolution 73 (Johannesburg, 2008) entitled Information and communication technologies and climate change, which highlighted the need to increase awareness and promote information sharing on the role of ICTs in combating climate change, in particular by promoting the use of more energy-efficient devices and networks and more efficient working methods, as well as ICTs that can be used to replace or displace higher energy consuming technologies/uses;
+Resolution 73 (Dubai, 2012) entitled Information and communication technologies, the environment and climate change, which highlighted the need to increase awareness and promote information sharing on the role of ICTs in tackling environmental challenges, in particular by promoting use of ICTs as cross-cutting tool to assess and reduce GHG emissions, optimize energy and water consumption, minimize e-waste and improve its management, and which supports studies on, inter alia, green data centers, smart buildings, green ICT procurement, cloud computing, energy efficiency, smart transportation, smart logistics, smart grids, water management, adaptation to climate change and disaster preparedness, and reduction of GHG emissions;

 that the ITU World Telecommunication Policy Forum (Lisbon, 2009) adopted an Opinion entitled ICT and the Environment, which underlined the importance of work associated with climate change in its many facets including the global problems of the distribution of food, as well as the need for study on environmentally safe disposal and recycling of discarded ICT equipment;

-that there are many more significant ICT and the Environment related events that have occurred and are planned per attached Event list;
+that there are many more significant ICT and the Environment related events that have occurred and are planned per attached Event list; ;

-that ITU-T Study Group 5, in May 2009, evolved its scope to address the Environment and Climate Change, established Working Party 3 and was assigned lead of a Joint Coordination Activity (JCA) to address environmental sustainability issues stemming from the ITU Focus Group on ICT and Climate Change deliverables;

 that Resolution 182 (Guadalajara, 2010) calls upon the ITU to continue to promote awareness of the environmental issues surrounding ICT equipment and encouraging energy efficiency in the design and manufacture of such equipment to promote a clean and safe environment;

 that there has been significant sustainability related standards work completed by Participating Standards Organizations (PSOs) as reflected in the attached Reference list;